rodoherty1/AWS-Well-Architected/README.md

 ## General treatment of each pillar
 Each pillar comprises
-* A small set of Design Principles - general guidelines
+* Some Design Principles - general guidelines
-* A list of Best Practices for each Design Principle - guidelines to help expose the areas you want to address.
+* A list of Best Practices - specific guidelines to help expose the areas you want to address.
 * Key AWS Services that address can be used to implement each practice

 ### Example: Design Principles of Operational Excellence